alexanderholyk/ML_in_Streamlit/README.md

 - Switch into the folder: `cd ML_in_Streamlit` or similar

-- Optional: create a virtual environment: `python3 -m venv .venv`
+- Optional: create a virtual environment: `python3 -m venv .venv` and then activate it with `source .venv/bin/activate`

 - On command line, run: `pip install -r requirements.txt`